Set up any additional features on your test device. These features are optional.

 username and password; otherwise leave these fields blank.

-These credentials can be for a single read-only account for
+You can set up the LDAP credentials for a single read-only account for

 all users.
 These credentials are sent to the client in clear text in the TFTP